A Lagos Love Story: Cast

-Production and music
+Production

-A Lagos Love Story was directed by Naz Onuzo.
-Released on April 11, 2025, it is his fifth feature film and third rom-com.
-The film is a Netflix original, produced by Inkblot Productions.
+A Lagos Love Story has its origin at the Africa International Film Festival in 2022 when the director Naz Onuzo met an executive from Netflix, and Onuzo mentioned his interest in making a big-budget romantic comedy.
+Onuzo wrote the story with Ozzy Etomi to pitch the film to Netflix execs, who greenlit the project.
+Onuzo and Etomi took a year to finish the script, and filming started in Lagos in July 2024.
+The shoot was completed in 24 days.
+The film was produced by Inkblot Productions, and it was released on Netflix on 11 April 2025.
+The film is Onuzo's fifth feature film and third rom-com.

+Music

 The film's soundtrack features original tracks performed by Mike Afolarin and produced by Nosakhare "Impvlse" Abbe.

 Reception

 The film debuted at number one on Netflix Nigeria's chart shortly after its release and became a trending topic on social media, with #ALagosLoveStory generating hundreds of posts on X. Many viewers praised the cinematography, costume design, and festival and concert scenes.